SpinalHDL/VexRiscv/doc/smp/smp.md

 - read  (M -> readCmd- > S -> readRsp -> M -> readAck -> S)
 - probe (S -> probeCmd -> M -> probeRsp -> S)

+The following streams could physically be merges in order to reduce the number of arbitration :

+- writeCmd, probeRsp, readAck
+- writeRsp, readRsp

 ### Read interface

 Used by masters to obtain new memory copies and make copies unique (used to write them).